 Many students involved in traveling sports and other clubs miss an immense amount of class time if they are enrolled in a traditional school model.
 This type of program can allow a family the freedom through various types of instruction (i.e., video) to explore the United States.
 The online learning programs offer access to quality education with the freedom to continue doing what they love without family sacrifices.
 Online students involved in these extracurricular activities have the same access to their academic institutions and materials at midnight on the east coast as they do at noon on the west coast.

-Time management when it comes to online and traditional programs is extremely important.
+Time management when it comes to online and traditional programs is crucial.
 However, education online tends to have more leniency with allowing students the time they need to complete different assignments in various ways.
 Further, this type of program allows the student to pace themselves on their schedule rather than teachers.
 Online courses allow students many freedoms with pacing and word choice that typically isn’t available in a typical and traditional class setting.

 In the classroom, teachers can read students and rely on their strengths and weaknesses and adjust their lessons.